To the Christian Nobility of the German Nation

 To the Christian Nobility of the German Nation (An den christlichen Adel deutscher Nation) is the first of three tracts written by Martin Luther in 1520.
 In this work, he defined for the first time the signature doctrines of the priesthood of all believers and the two kingdoms.
-The work was written in the vernacular language German and not in Latin.
+The work was written in the vernacular language, German, rather than in Latin.